Best of the Letters From 2004

 I am not quite sure how I got to your web page, but I was searching out something relating to the horrible, uninspiring music of Dwight L. Armstrong and felt that you had “hit the nail on the head.”
 It is unfortunate that the “churches of God” are still under the spell of Dwight’s awful music.
 All the best. –R. F.

-Comment: Dwight L. Armstrong (1904-1984), Herbert W. Armstrong’s brother, was used by HWA to write some of the songs in the Radio Church of God hymnal (Bible Hymnal) and in the Worldwide Church of God 1974 hymnal (The Bible Hymnal).
+Comment: Dwight L. Armstrong, brother of Herbert W. Armstrong, was used by HWA to write some of the songs in the Radio Church of God hymnal (Bible Hymnal) and in the Worldwide Church of God 1974 hymnal (The Bible Hymnal).
 He began this work for the RCOG in 1947 and originally “borrowed” many of his songs from old Presbyterian hymns.
 Yet HWA always told members that such Protestant churches were part of “Satan’s false church.”
+Dwight Armstrong died of cancer November 17, 1984 at the age of 80.

 October 12, 2004